hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605302v1-perceive-anything-recognize-explain-caption-and-segment-anything-in-.md

 ---
 layout: default
-title: Perceive Anything: Recognize, Explain, Caption, and Segment Anything in Images and Videos
+title: "Perceive Anything: Recognize, Explain, Caption, and Segment Anything in Images and Videos"
 ---

 # Perceive Anything: Recognize, Explain, Caption, and Segment Anything in Images and Videos